ralna/GALAHAD/doc/Python/trs_intro.rst

 the multiplier is unconstrained.
-In addition in all cases, the matrix $H + \lambda_* M$ will be positive semi-definite on the null-space of $A$; in most instances it will actually be positive definite, but in special ``hard'' cases singularity is a possibility.
+In addition in all cases, the matrix $H + \lambda_* M$ will be positive semi-definite on the null-space of $A$; in most instances it will actually be positive definite, but in special ''hard'' cases singularity is a possibility.

 The method is iterative, and proceeds in two phases.